 Common Keywords on Maintenance Technician Resumes

 Both employer job listings and resumes from people who’ve held the role of Maintenance Technician tend to always include skills and requirements found in this list.
-Whether you’ve only got Appliance Repair, Industrial Maintenance, Preventive Maintenance, PLC, Hydraulics, Building Maintenance, Pneumatics, Electricity, Carpentry, HVAC, Plumbing, Schematics, Power Tools, Painting, Hand Tools, Welding, Dry Wall Hanging, Motorizing or Conveyor Material Handling in your background and experience, make sure to highlight the term prominently on your resume.
+Whether you’ve only got Preventive Maintenance, General Maintenance, Communication Skills, Pneumatics or Detail Oriented in your background and experience, make sure to highlight the term prominently on your resume.
 As a job seeker you’ll be competing with many others who are bound to have as many as you (or more!) of these common resume keywords highlighted in their application for a job as a Maintenance Technician.

 Uncommon Keywords on Maintenance Technician Job Descriptions

-Employer job listings infrequently list Blueprint Reading, Wiring, Pumping, Assembly Line, Forklift Experience or Trucking as important skills or qualifications in Maintenance Technician job descriptions.
+Employer job listings infrequently list HVAC, Electricity, Building Maintenance, Schematics, Painting, Hydraulics, Technical, Carpentry, Plumbing, Power Tools, Troubleshooting, Customer Service, Hand Tools, Blueprint Reading, Welding, Dry Wall Hanging or Wiring as important skills or qualifications in Maintenance Technician job descriptions.
 Nevertheless, job seekers mention them much more commonly in their resumes.
 If you possess any or all of these experiences, including these keywords prominently on your resume when applying for a Maintenance Technician role may go unnoticed or even discounted by hiring managers.

-The most common important skills required by employers are Appliance Repair, Industrial Maintenance, Preventive Maintenance, PLC, Hydraulics, Building Maintenance and Pneumatics.
+The most common important skills required by employers are Preventive Maintenance, General Maintenance, Communication Skills, Pneumatics and Detail Oriented.
 These skills and requirements are just as likely to be mentioned by employers as well as on resumes of people that held a job as a Maintenance Technician, suggesting that having these keywords on a resume are important for success as a Maintenance Technician.
-Additionally, employer Maintenance Technician job descriptions list Property Management as a desirable experience, even though Property Management appears 4.5 times less on resumes, suggesting that it's worth considering including this skill if you possess the experience.

 Although you'd probably love to load up your resume with every possible keyword you can, employers tend to look for the things they specify in the job description.
-Our analysis suggests that highlighting too prominently terms like Blueprint Reading, Wiring, Pumping, Assembly Line, Forklift Experience and Trucking may be something to reconsider.
-These 6 terms appear 2.20, 2.47, 2.53, 3.01, 3.01 and 4.02 times less frequently, respectively, than in job descriptions for a Maintenance Technician position.
+Our analysis suggests that highlighting too prominently terms like HVAC, Electricity, Building Maintenance, Schematics, Painting, Hydraulics and Technical may be something to reconsider.
+These 7 terms appear 2.04, 2.06, 2.14, 2.15, 2.19, 2.23 and 2.24 times less frequently, respectively, than in job descriptions for a Maintenance Technician position.
 This indicates that highlighting any of these keywords on your resume may not be a great way to get noticed by a potential employer.